-57. Section 6.2 below provides a summary of the Cable Burial Risk Assessments (CBRAs) undertaken to identify potential threats to the cables and proposes burial depths to minimize risk from these threats.
+59. Section 6.2 below provides a summary of the CBRAs undertaken to identify potential threats to the cables and proposes burial depths to minimize risk from these threats to protect the integrity of the installed subsea cables.
 Section 6.3 then sets out proposed cable burial and protection, which has been informed by the CBRA findings.

-Cable Burial Risk Assessment
+6.2 Cable Burial Risk Assessment

-- 58. CBRA is a risk-based assessment undertaken to help determine an optimized Depth of Lowering (DoL) for subsea cables, such that threats to the cable and to other marine users (e.g. interactions between anchors or fishing gear with cables) can be avoided. - 59.
+- 60. CBRA is a risk-based assessment undertaken to help determine an optimized Depth of Lowering (DoL) for subsea cables, such that threats to the cable and to other marine users (e.g. interactions between anchors or fishing gear with cables) can be avoided. - 61.
 For the purpose of this CaP, cable burial depth will be described as the DoL.
 The DoL is the depth measured from the top of the cable to the surrounding mean seabed level (Figure 6-1).

-Figure 6-1: Cable Depth of Lowering (DoL) relative to Mean Seabed Level (MSBL).
+Figure 6-1: Cable DoL relative to Mean Seabed Level (MSBL)

-- 60. CBRAs have been undertaken by external technical consultants Cathie in accordance with the following industry guidance documents: - Carbon Trust (2015) Cable Burial Risk Assessment Methodology, Guidance for the Preparation of Cable Burial Depth of Lowering Specification, CTC835, February 2015; - · Carbon Trust (2015) Application Guide for the Specification of the Depth of Lowering using the Cable Burial Risk Assessment (CBRA) methodology, Dec 2015; and, - DNV-GL (2016) Subsea Power Cables in Shallow Water, DNV-GL-RP-0360, 2016. - 61.
+- 62. CBRAs have been undertaken by external technical consultants Cathie in accordance with the following industry guidance documents: - Carbon Trust (2015) Cable Burial Risk Assessment Methodology, Guidance for the Preparation of Cable Burial Depth of Lowering Specification, CTC835, February 2015; - Carbon Trust (2015) Application Guide for the Specification of the Depth of Lowering using the Cable Burial Risk Assessment (CBRA) methodology, Dec 2015; and, - DNV-GL (2016) Subsea Power Cables in Shallow Water, DNV-GL-RP-0360, 2016. - 63.
 The CBRA method reviews threats based on their anticipated frequency (e.g. how often anchor strike can be expected to occur in the area) and consequence (e.g. to what depth anchors may penetrate the seabed).
 Once the frequency and consequence of the identified threats is understood, the CBRA investigates how the risk associated with that threat can be mitigated to an acceptable level (as determined by DNV-GL standards) by cable burial, based on known ground conditions (as informed by site survey data; see Sections 4.3.1 and 6.2.1) and prevailing hydrodynamic conditions (i.e. sediment mobility).

-62. The CBRAs considered the following main threats:
+64. The CBRAs considered the following main threats: